Fluctuation Correction and Global Solutions for the Stochastic Shigesada-Kawasaki-Teramoto System via Entropy-Based Regularization: Introduction

-\begin{remark} We note that \cite{chen_holzinger_2021_rigorous_SKT} was concerned with the derivation under stronger regularity conditions on the initial datum than we propose, and only the local existence theory on the whole space.
-However, we want to give a somewhat rigorous justification for the noise imposed in the first part of this paper. \end{remark}
+This regularization scheme, together with the entropy structure, is the basis for our main result: under the detailed-balance condition and a smallness condition on $1/N$ relative to the coefficients of $A$, the system \eqref{eq:SKT_intro}--\eqref{eq:SKT_intro_diffusion_sigma} admits a global, nonnegative martingale solution; see Theorem~\ref{thm:existence_SKT} below for the precise statement.
+We emphasise at the outset that this is an existence theory in the perturbative, large-population regime: the smallness of $1/N$ (made precise in Assumption~\ref{Assumption:A4_correction_factor}) is the price paid for a noise that only partially respects the entropy structure, and, for fixed coefficients, it holds for all $N$ sufficiently large (Corollary~\ref{cor:A4_A5_example}).

+\begin{remark} \rm The restriction $\lambda>1/2$ in Theorem~\ref{thm:existence_SKT} originates in the entropy estimate of Proposition~\ref{prop.ent}: the It\^o--Stratonovich correction $\mathcal T$ contributes a term to the entropy inequality that is not sign-definite, and $\lambda>1/2$ is what allows us to absorb its bad part into the (sign-definite) dissipation generated by $\mathcal T$ itself, at the cost of a smallness condition on $1/N$.
+We do not know whether $\lambda>1/2$ is sharp; see the discussion in Section~\ref{sec.outlook}. \end{remark}

 This paper is organized as follows.
-We present our notation and the main results in Section \ref{sec.main}.
+We present our notation, assumptions, and main result in Section \ref{sec.main}.
 The operators needed to define the approximative scheme are introduced in Section \ref{sec.op}.
-In Section \ref{sec.approx}, the existence of solutions to a general approximative equation is proven.
-In the following section, we derive estimates uniform in the regularization parameters and pass to the limit via tightness arguments.
-Section \ref{sec:noise_structure} deals with the derivation of the noise we impose on our system.
-Finally, the proofs of some auxiliary lemmas are presented in Appendix \ref{app:proofs_of_lemmata}.
+In Section \ref{sec.approx}, the existence of local solutions to a general approximate equation is proven.
+Section \ref{sec.uniform} derives estimates uniform in the regularization parameters, in particular the entropy inequality controlling the It\^o--Stratonovich correction term, extends the local solutions to global ones, and passes to the limit in the regularization via tightness arguments, concluding the proof of Theorem~\ref{thm:existence_SKT}.
+We close with a discussion of open questions in Section~\ref{sec.outlook}.
+The proofs of several technical lemmas are collected in Appendix \ref{app:proofs_of_lemmata}.